mx601595686/post-stream/README.md

 ##### `'end'`

-This will be triggered when the be controled readableStream trigger end event.
+This will be triggered when the be controled stream trigger end event.

 ##### `'close'`

-This will be triggered when the be controled readableStream trigger close event.
+This will be triggered when the be controled stream trigger close event.

 ##### `'error'`

-This will be triggered when the be controled readableStream or writableStream trigger error event or parse data error.
+This will be triggered when the be controled stream trigger error event or when parsing data error.

 ### Attention
 If you want to use `pipe` to communicate with child process, you would better use two `pipe` instead of one.